 The electric motor is an electrotechnical machine that converts electrical energy into mechanical energy.
-That is, when the electric motor is connected to the proper power source, it begins to rotate, which also begins to rotate the machine or the machine associated with it.
-That is, it works inversely to the electric generator, which produces electrical energy with mechanical energy.
+That is, when the electric motor is connected to the appropriate power source, it begins to rotate, which also begins to rotate the machine or the machine associated with it.
+That is, it works in reverse to the electric generator, which produces electrical energy with mechanical energy.

-The electric motor was made possible thanks to the discoveries of Franz Ernst Neumann and James Clerk Maxwell.
+The electric motor was made possible by the discoveries of Franz Ernst Neumann and James Clerk Maxwell.
 His discoveries were published in the years 1841 and 1873.

-The electric motors can be distinguished between them according to the type of power supply:
+Electric motors can be distinguished between them according to the type of supply current: